lucadavies/LUTGCaster/README.md

 # Thanks for stopping by!
 I hope you find this useful :)

-The built program for Windows can be downloaded from <a href="https://drive.google.com/file/d/1ZL_mW-Gjg0B-NCBInUW9AXlddgTK168F/view?usp=sharing" target="_blank">here</a>.

-If that fails to run for whatever reason, a backup versoin is available <a href="https://drive.google.com/file/d/1X35w8wFu25LkgDOpbzbayMH4AoKAy-xq/view?usp=sharing" target="_blank">here</a>.

-IMPORTANT: This application will not run on university computers (you must be an administrator on the computer).
+#### IMPORTANT: This is a WINDOWS application. it will not run on MacOS, nor will not run on university computers (you must be an administrator on the computer).
 You must run it from your own computer.
 Windows will shout at you that the application is from an "unknown publisher" (that's me).
 Click "Run Anyway" to continue (you may need to click "More Info" before th "Run Anyway" button is shown).

+The built program for Windows can be downloaded from <a href="https://drive.google.com/file/d/1ZL_mW-Gjg0B-NCBInUW9AXlddgTK168F/view?usp=sharing" target="_blank">here</a>.

+If that fails to run for whatever reason, a backup versoin is available <a href="https://drive.google.com/file/d/1X35w8wFu25LkgDOpbzbayMH4AoKAy-xq/view?usp=sharing" target="_blank">here</a>.

+## Usage

 To set up a new casting sheet: